How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Automation workflow — Layer 2: New email arrives with label “Action Required” → Zapier triggers → task created in ClickUp with email subject as task name, body as description, sender as comment → VA notified.
+New email arrives → labeled “Action Required” → Make triggers → task created in ClickUp (subject = task name, body = description, sender = comment) → optional follow-up sequence triggered via ActiveCampaign

 Scheduling & Calendar Coordination